EvanEzell/dictionarpy/README.md

 CLI tool to get Merriam-Webster Definitions and Synonyms

-I like to jot down new words, or words I forgot the meaning of, as I read to help expand new words.
+I like to jot down new words, or words I forgot the meaning of, as I read to help expand my vocabulary.
 Usually, I'll just Google the definition of the word.
 If it is a word I think I will continue using I put the word into my notes on my phone or add it to a text file on my computer.
 This text file acts as a database of words I would like to add to my vocabulary.
 Instead of doing this